DinhAnhTu/xdatepicker/README.md

 # xdatetimepicker

 ## This package is in early development state
-xdatepicker is a thin wrapper around datetimepicker jQuery plugin select date and time picker from https://github.com/xdan/datetimepicker
+xdatetimepicker is a thin wrapper around datetimepicker jQuery plugin select date and time picker from https://github.com/xdan/datetimepicker
 use:

 ### Directive: